CFSI Staff

 Michaela Campbell

-Michaela Campbell serves as the Director of Government Affairs at the Congressional Fire Services Institute (CFSI), where she leads the organization’s federal advocacy on behalf of the nation’s fire and emergency services.
-In this role, she works closely with members of Congress, national fire service organizations, and the Congressional Fire Services Caucus to promote policies and secure funding that support first responders across the country.
+Michaela Campbell serves as the Executive Director of the Congressional Fire Services Institute (CFSI), where she leads the organization’s mission to advance federal policies and funding in support of the nation’s fire and emergency services.
+In this role, she oversees CFSI’s strategic direction, federal advocacy efforts, and engagement with members of Congress, national fire service organizations, and the Congressional Fire Services Caucus to strengthen support for first responders across the country.

 Michaela received a Bachelor of Arts degree in Political Science from Brown University.
-Throughout her career, she has demonstrated a deep commitment to public service and effective advocacy, using her expertise in legislative affairs to advance the mission of CFSI and strengthen the voice of the fire service on Capitol Hill.
+Throughout her career, she has demonstrated a deep commitment to public service and effective advocacy, bringing strong leadership and legislative expertise to advance CFSI’s mission and elevate the voice of the fire service on Capitol Hill.

 Director of Development